pirapira/ethereum-formal-verification-overview/README.md

 8. try to automate the process of verification / finding vulnerabilities (3 months)

 ## Path b.
-Verify Solidity Programs
+Verification of Solidity Programs

 Another way would be to verify Solidity sources somehow, not looking at the EVM bytecode.